-SQL injection vulnerability found in the module “Shoppingfeed Prestashop Plugin (Feed&Order)” (aka shoppingfeed) for PrestaShop from 1.4.0 to 1.8.2.
+SQL injection vulnerability found in the module “Shoppingfeed PrestaShop Plugin (Feed&Order)” (aka shoppingfeed) for PrestaShop from 1.4.0 to 1.8.2.
 (1.8.3 fix the issue) allow a remote attacker to gain privileges.

 Summary